-Flu season is here and it’s easier than ever to receive your flu shot.
+Flu season is here and getting vaccinated has been made easier than ever.
 Now there are more widespread vaccination locations and choices on how to protect yourself.
-The most important part, though, is making sure you are confident in getting vaccinated.
+The most important part, though, is making sure you understand what you need to know about the flu.
 Here are a few things to keep in mind as you prepare:

 - If you’re a Blue Cross Blue Shield of Michigan or Blue Care Network member, you can receive your flu vaccine through your doctor, pharmacist or other medical facility.
-Visiting bcbsm.com/preventflu can help you quickly find a flu immunization provider.
+Visit bcbsm.com/preventflu to quickly find a flu immunization provider.

-- Despite the hype, there’s little reason to worry about side effects or secondary symptoms.
+- Despite rumors you may have heard, there’s little reason to worry about side effects or secondary symptoms.
 Because the flu shot is made with inactive flu particles, it won’t cause you to contract the illness.
-However, some people may have mild, flu-like symptoms after getting vaccinated.
+However, despite this, some people may complain of mild, flu-like symptoms after getting vaccinated.
 If you have concerns about getting a flu shot, talk to your doctor.

-- A yearly flu shot is recommended for everyone 6 months and older, but it’s especially important for those in high-risk categories like:
+- A yearly flu shot is recommended for everyone six months and older, but it’s especially important for those in high-risk categories like:

 - Pregnant women

 - People who are disabled or have chronic conditions such as asthma, COPD or heart disease